If your investment portfolio is filled with “paper assets” – stocks, bonds, funds, etc. – have you considered adding

 Finally, be keenly aware that artwork is a long-term investment.
 Not only is there a long payback period, but your investment is illiquid.
 You'll, generally, be required to hold your position until the specific pieces of art you've invested in are sold by Masterworks.

 With those caveats in mind, if you're interested in investing in blue-chip art, Masterworks is your opportunity to do it.
-You need only $1,000 to open an account, and then you can choose which pieces you want to invest in.
+Just open an account and then you can choose which pieces you want to invest in.
 You won't be responsible for any of the details of management since that will be handled for you by the company.

 As overall wealth in the world continues to increase, it should take blue-chip art off with it.
 This is an opportunity to take advantage of that trend.

 If you'd like more information, or if you'd like to sign up to invest in blue-chip art, visit the Masterworks website.